 Since we launched our website in 2014, there has been a significant amount of new research published that indicates that gadolinium is being deposited in the brain.
-As a result of those findings, on July 27, 2015, the FDA released a new Safety Announcement regarding Gadolinium-Based Contrast Agents.
+As a result of those findings, on July 27, 2015, the FDA released its first Safety Announcement regarding gadolinium retention in patients with normal kidney function.
 The FDA is investigating the risk of brain deposits of gadolinium following repeated use of GBCAs for magnetic resonance imaging (MRI).
 While GBCAs are being investigated, they can still be administered; however, health care professionals have been cautioned to limit GBCA use to circumstances in which the use of contrast is deemed necessary.

 We created this website as a way to alert people to a problem that was not yet recognized by the FDA and medical industry.
 Now more than a mode of alerting people to a problem, we are an authoritative source for information related to Gadolinium Toxicity.
 While we wait for the FDA investigation to be completed, we will continue to work for those patients who already have been adversely affected by retained gadolinium.